-As you can imagine, I’m a member of most of the Facebook Airbnb and short term rental groups, and if there’s one subject that comes up time and time again, it’s Airbnb reviews, and specifically bad ones.
+As you can imagine, I’m a member of most of the Facebook Airbnb, and short-term rental groups, and if there’s one subject that comes up time and time again, it’s Airbnb reviews specifically bad ones.

 Let me just shoot from the hip for a minute: Bad reviews, are not bad.
 They are a fact of a real business.
 Sure, if 90% of your reviews are bad, you have a problem, but a real business would expect to have a blend of reviews, with the average being the thing that really matters.

 Why Airbnb’s Review System is Wrong

 Fundamentally, Airbnb makes a great deal of its “SuperHost” status, and a major component of this is reviewed.
 True, some people really care about this, and it’s also – allegedly true that it does make some difference in rankings, but the fact is, that there is no business in the world that has some or indeed any significant scale that pleases everyone all the time.